-Drizzle it over roasted veggies.
-Spoon it onto grain bowls.
-Toss it with salads.
-Use it as a dip for crunchy veggies.
+Drizzle it over roasted vegetables, toss it with salads, or spoon it onto grain bowls.
+It also works well as a dip for fresh vegetables.

 Jump to: